SITC-NCI Computational IO Series

 Program Details

-In partnership with and partial funding by the National Cancer Institute (NCI), the Society for Immunotherapy of Cancer (SITC) is pleased to launch our fourth "SITC-NCI Computational Immuno-oncology Webinar Series" throughout May-December 2024.
-This year's series will focus specifically on the application of artificial intelligence (AI) in the field of immuno-oncology (IO).
-As such, the series has been rebranded to "AI in IO: SITC-NCI Computational Immuno-oncology Webinar Series".
+In partnership with and partial funding by the National Cancer Institute (NCI), the Society for Immunotherapy of Cancer (SITC) is pleased to launch our fifth iteration of the "SITC-NCI Computational Immuno-oncology Webinar Series" throughout April-December 2025.
+This year's series will focus specifically on advanced methods and clinical utility for biomarker development in IO.

-Organized by the SITC Big Data and Data Sharing Committee, these nine free-to-attend digital events will help individual research labs to embrace the computational challenges of analyzing and integrating diverse assay data across the spectrum of immuno-oncology using AI.
-The goal of this special series is to explore the exciting applications and promising implications of the rapidly advancing field of AI for immuno-oncology.
+Organized by the SITC Big Data and Data Sharing Committee, these ten free-to-attend digital events will help individual research labs to embrace the computational challenges of analyzing and integrating diverse assay data across the spectrum of immuno-oncology for biomarker development.
+The goal of this series is to help foster better communication concerning data science technologies and analyses between cancer immunotherapy researchers and clinicians.
 All webinars in this series will take place live and be made available in their entirety on the SITC ConnectED platform as enduring materials.

-This series will serve as an excellent resource for all stakeholders interested in expanding their knowledge in artificial intelligence and immuno-oncology.
+This series will serve as an excellent resource for all stakeholders interested in expanding their knowledge on clinical utility for biomarker development and immuno-oncology.
 Specifically, early career scientists who want to further their training, as well as more senior career individuals who want to implement these techniques for the first time will greatly benefit from the series.

 Learning Objectives

-The key goals of this training program is to ensure participants remain on the cutting edge of computational immuno-oncology, to increase the participants’ awareness of the NCI-supported Cancer Moonshot Immunotherapy Networks, to enhance scientific engagements between the Cancer Moonshot (SM) Immunotherapy Networks and the broader Cancer Immunotherapy community, and to fulfill the Blue Ribbon Panel goal of acceleration of progress in cancer research.
+The key goals of this training program are to ensure participants remain on the cutting edge of computational immuno-oncology, to increase the participants’ awareness of the NCI-supported Immunotherapy Networks, to enhance scientific engagements between the Immunotherapy Networks and the broader Cancer Immunotherapy community, and to fulfill the goal of acceleration of progress in cancer research.

 Collaborative Partners